Abstract

 While we observed a robust microglial response to PR damage, there was no evidence of neutrophil involvement at the times we examined (1, 3, 7 day, and 2 month follow-up).

-In vivo fluorescence imaging allowed us to track neutrophils with AOSLO in “Catchup” mice37.
+In vivo fluorescence imaging allowed us to track neutrophils with AOSLO in Catchup mice35.
 In healthy mice, we observed a sparse population of circulating neutrophils flowing quickly within the largest retinal vessels (Figure 7 – video 1).
 We also observed neutrophils moving through single capillary branches (Figure 7 – video 2).
-This provided evidence that neutrophils could be directly observed in vivo, where they are moving at exceptionally fast speed32.
-Within capillaries, we found that neutrophils show deformation within the small confines of the capillary lumen, often resulting in tube or pill-shaped neutrophil morphology seen both in vivo and ex vivo (Figure 7b, top).
+We found that neutrophils show deformation within the small confines of the capillary lumen, often resulting in tube or pill-shaped morphology seen both in vivo and ex vivo (Figure 7b, top).

-As a positive control, we used the endotoxin-induced uveitis model in Catchup mice to show evidence that we could image extravasated neutrophils.
+As a positive control, we used the EIU model in Catchup mice to show that we could image extravasated neutrophils.
 This model is known to induce a strong neutrophil response.
-With fluorescence AOSLO, we found aggregation of Catchup-positive neutrophils within the retinal parenchyma, providing confirmation that extravasated neutrophils can be imaged with this modality.
-Moreover, we found that neutrophils that have extravasated into the retinal parenchyma tended to have a more spherical morphology rather than the compressed, pill-shaped morphology of neutrophils within capillaries (Video 2).
+With fluorescence AOSLO, we found Catchup-positive neutrophils within the retinal parenchyma, providing confirmation that extravasated neutrophils can be imaged with this modality.
+Moreover, we found that neutrophils that have extravasated into the retinal parenchyma tended to have a more spherical morphology rather than the compressed, pill-shaped morphology of neutrophils within capillaries (Figure 7b).

 Ex vivo analysis confirms in vivo findings

-To confirm our in vivo findings and make certain that no neutrophils evaded detection with in vivo imaging, we examined fluorescent microglia and neutrophils in laser-damaged retinal whole-mounts imaged with confocal microscopy.
-Both the spatial and progressive nature of the microglial response to PR damage corroborated in vivo findings (Figure 6 vs Figure 9 – figure supplement 1).
-Similarly, we found a general lack of neutrophil response.
+To confirm our in vivo findings, we examined fluorescent microglia and neutrophils in laser-damaged retinal whole-mounts imaged with confocal microscopy.
+The progressive nature of the microglial response to PR damage and general lack of neutrophil participation corroborated in vivo findings.

-Ex vivo: Microglia display dynamic changes in morphology in lesion areas
+Ex vivo: Microglia display dynamic morphological changes in lesion areas

 Without laser damage, microglia exhibited a tiled distribution and stellate morphology with highly-ramified branching patterns (Figure 9a).
 1 day after laser exposure, microglial somas aggregated to the lesion location.
-They began to migrate into the ONL and the most notable phenotype was a change from the ramified, and pancake-flat morphology seen in the healthy retina, to a dagger-like axial morphology.
-(Figure 9a + Video 1).
+They began to migrate into the ONL and changed from the ramified, and pancake-flat morphology seen in the healthy retina, to a dagger-like axial morphology (figure 9b).
 At 3 and 7 days after lesion, microglia migrated deeper into the outer retina and remained aggregated with an axially elongated phenotype.
-2 months after laser lesion, microglial somas were no longer found in the ONL.
-Instead, microglia redistributed similar to that of the healthy retina (Figure 9a), once again co-stratifying predominantly with the NFL and plexiform layers of the retina.
+2 months after lesion, microglial somas were no longer found in the ONL.
+Instead, microglia redistributed similar to that of the healthy retina, once again co-stratifying predominantly with the NFL and plexiform layers of the retina (Figure 9a, b, Video 1).

 Whereas we found a robust response of deep microglia at the OPL to PR injury, we observed little migratory response of the microglia in the NFL or IPL (Figure 9 + Figure 9 – figure supplement 1) suggesting axial and lateral constraints on the extent of microglial recruitment.